What Is The Standard Normal Distribution Mean

 Comprehensive Overview

 The mathematical foundation of the standard normal distribution lies in the probability density function (PDF).
+For the standard normal distribution, the PDF is defined by a specific mathematical formula that takes into account the mean (0) and standard deviation (1).
 The PDF describes the likelihood of observing a particular value within the distribution.
-For the standard normal distribution, the PDF is defined by a specific mathematical formula that takes into account the mean (0) and standard deviation (1).
 This formula ensures that the total area under the curve equals 1, representing the total probability of all possible outcomes.

 The history of the normal distribution dates back to the 18th century, with contributions from mathematicians such as Abraham de Moivre and Pierre-Simon Laplace.
 De Moivre discovered the normal distribution as an approximation to the binomial distribution, while Laplace applied it to the analysis of astronomical observations.
-However, it was Carl Friedrich Gauss who further developed and popularized the normal distribution in the 19th century, leading to its common association with his name.
+That said, it was Carl Friedrich Gauss who further developed and popularized the normal distribution in the 19th century, leading to its common association with his name.

 Why is the mean of the standard normal distribution equal to 0?
 This standardization simplifies statistical calculations and comparisons.
 By subtracting the mean from each data point and dividing by the standard deviation, we transform the data into a standard scale where the mean is always 0 and the standard deviation is always 1.
 This standardization allows us to easily compare data from different datasets and calculate probabilities using standard normal tables or statistical software.
 The zero mean serves as a reference point, making it easier to interpret and analyze data in a consistent and meaningful way.